NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Raja-Krodha.md

     desc: "2 Focus Points, DC 29, attack +21; __5th __  _[[Spells/Ignite Ambition|Ignite Ambition]]_, _[[Spells/Savor the Sting|Savor the Sting]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph) The raja-krodha takes on the appearance of any Medium humanoid.
 This doesn't change the raja-krodha's Speed or their attack and damage modifiers with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).
-They lose their fangs Strike unless the humanoid form has fangs or a similar unarmed attack.\n"
+They lose their fangs Strike unless the humanoid form has fangs or a similar unarmed attack.\n\n* * *\n"

   - name: "Cruel Majesty"
-    desc: "`pf2:1` (emotion,mental,visual) **Requirements** The rakshasa is not in its true form\n**Effect** The rakshasa Changes Shape into its true form in a display that is equal parts terrifying and majestic.
+    desc: "`pf2:1` (emotion,mental,visual) **Requirements** The rakshasa is not in its true form\n* * *\n\n**Effect** The rakshasa Changes Shape into its true form in a display that is equal parts terrifying and majestic.
 Creatures within 30 feet of the rakshasa must succeed at a DC 29 Will check save or be [[Conditions/Off-Guard|Off-Guard]] to the rakshasa until the beginning of the rakshasa's next turn as they are awestruck."

   - name: "Sneak Attack"
     desc: "  The raja-krodha deals 2d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."

   - name: "[[Bestiary Ability Glossary/Swallow Whole|Swallow Whole]]"
-    desc: "`pf2:1` (attack) Medium, 2d12 + 6 bludgeoning, Rupture 15\n"
+    desc: "`pf2:1` (attack) Medium, 2d12 + 6 bludgeoning, Rupture 15\n\n* * *\n"

 ```